-The assessment criteria includes the synopsis, oral presentation and the exam which are all based on the assignment.
-The exam is assessed as a whole according to the 7-point scale and has an external co-examiner.
+The assessment criteria consist of the oral presentation and the exam.
+The exam is assessed according to the 7-point scale and has an external co- examiner.
 If the subjects are not completed in the same examination period, the individual subjects can be examined separately.